-The depth of the disaster that has befallen the US economy in particular — witness last month’s announcement of over 650,000 jobs lost in February alone — and the difficulties Obama has faced getting Congress to greenlight his rescue plans underscore significant obstacles ahead.
+The depth of the disaster that has befallen the US economy in particular – witness Friday’s announcement of over 650,000 jobs lost in February alone – and the difficulties Obama has faced getting Congress to approve his rescue plans underscore significant obstacles ahead.

 Besides, given the US failure to meet its Kyoto commitments – the protocol was signed by Bill Clinton’s administration in 1997 but subsequently rejected by Senate – European partners retain bitter memories of promises broken.

-Several European environment ministers, including those from Denmark, France and Poland, last month met separately with the new team in charge of environment and climate issues for Obama’s administration and numerous congressional representatives from both sides, Republican and Democratic.
+Several European environment ministers, including those from Denmark, France and Poland, this week met separately with the new team in charge of environment and climate issues for Obama’s administration and numerous congressional representatives from both sides, Republican and Democratic.

 UN climate chief Yvo de Boer, who was also in Washington for a first contact, restated the "encouragement" he has taken from Obama’s stance.

-In February, de Boer described Obama’s position on climate change as "a sea change" for the US, but in March, he too underlined the need to listen carefully to the views of Congress.
+In February, de Boer described Obama’s position on climate change as "a sea change" for the US, but this week, he too underlined the need to listen carefully to the views of Congress.

-"The lack of communication between the Senate and the administration around the time of Kyoto was an error we cannot allow to be repeated," de Boer said after March’s talks.
+"The lack of communication between the Senate and the administration around the time of Kyoto was an error we cannot allow to be repeated," de Boer said after this week’s talks.

-He added that it is necessary to pay very close attention to what Congress has to say on the issue of Obama’s proposed federal US law to introduce new caps, and subsequently reductions, on national carbon emissions – one of the principal battlegrounds come December’s Copenhagen talks.
+"It is necessary to pay very close attention to what Congress has to say" on the issue of Obama’s proposed federal US law to introduce new caps, and subsequently reductions, on national carbon emissions, one of the principal battlegrounds come December’s Copenhagen talks.